kevinbencs/online_newspaper/README.md

 ### Websocket

-The newspaper use websocket server to display tasks in admin dashboard, number of locked article, and the latest news in real time.
+The newspaper uses websocket server to display tasks in the admin dashboard, the number of locked articles, and the latest news in real time.
 The server is created in `server.js`.

-- `lastMainPage`: server get a title, id and date of the lates news from /api/unlockarticle post request
+- `lastMainPage`: server gets a title, id, and date of the latest news from /api/unlockarticle post request
-- `lastMainPageNews`: server send the clients the title, id and date of the lates news
+- `lastMainPageNews`: server sends the clients the title, id, and date of the latest news
-- `authenticate`: check the client is author, editor or admin
+- `authenticate`: check the client is an author, editor, or admin
-- `writeArticle`: server get the number of unlockarticle from writearticle server action (writearticle.ts)
+- `writeArticle`: server gets the number of unlockarticle from writearticle server action (writearticle.ts)
-- `unLockArticle`: server get the number of unlockarticle from /api/unlockarticle post request
+- `unLockArticle`: server gets the number of unlockarticle from /api/unlockarticle post request
-- `addTask`: server get the tasks from addTask server action (author, editor, admin privileges, addtask.ts)
+- `addTask`: server gets the tasks from addTask server action (author, editor, admin privileges, addtask.ts)
-- `task`: server send the clients the tasks (author, editor, admin privileges)
+- `task`: server sends the clients the tasks (author, editor, admin privileges)
-- `numberOfLockedArticle`: server send the clients the number of unlockarticle (author, editor, admin privileges)
+- `numberOfLockedArticle`: server sends the clients the number of unlockarticle (author, editor, admin privileges)
-- `deleteTask`: server get the tasks from deleteTask server action (author, editor, admin privileges, deletetask.ts)
+- `deleteTask`: server gets the tasks from deleteTask server action (author, editor, admin privileges, deletetask.ts)
-- `setNameForTask`: server get the tasks from addNameTask server action (author, editor, admin privileges, addnametask.ts)
+- `setNameForTask`: server gets the tasks from addNameTask server action (author, editor, admin privileges, addnametask.ts)

-In order to avoid creating a new websocket client during api calls and server actions, they are stored in a class (`/service/socketService.ts`).
+To avoid creating a new websocket client during api calls and server actions, they are stored in a class (`/service/socketService.ts`).

 ### MongoDB